laktek/ruby-for-fun-and-profit/ruby_for_fun_and_profit.markdown

 * Mr. Neighborly's Humble Little Ruby Book - <http://humblelittlerubybook.com/>
 * Programming Ruby (aka.
 The Pickaxe) - <http://www.whytheluckystiff.net/ruby/pickaxe/>

+## Source Code

+You can find the source code for the examples used in this article at <http://github.com/laktek/ruby-for-fun-and-profit>

-**PLEASE NOTE : This is still a rough working draft.
+**PLEASE NOTE : This is still a working draft.
 Contents are subject to change.

+###Creative Commons License

+Ruby for Fun and Profit by Lakshan Perera is licensed under a [Creative Commons Attribution-Share Alike 3.0 United States License](http://creativecommons.org/licenses/by-sa/3.0/us/).